Dhruvacube/search-engine/README.md

 See their installation instruction and download it properly.

+After installtion the mongodb, just go ahead and create a database named `search`, and then create a search index manually from compass.

 After downloading the above mentioned softwares, now run the following commands in console after opening the terminal:

 #### 1. Clone the repository